soilspectroscopy/ossl-models/README.md

 > name.
 In addition, check
 > [fitted_models_performance_v1.2.csv](out/fitted_models_performance_v1.2.csv)
 > for the complete list of models of each soil property as some spectra
 > types are not completely available.
+More importantly, for natural-log
+> soil properties, the upper and lower bands were estimated before the
+> back-transformation.

 ``` r
 source("R-mlr/OSSL_functions.R")